Ethical and Malpractice Policies

 Important definition:

-- Conflict of interest means that Authors submitting a paper must declare any potential conflicts of interest - of any type: financial, nonfinancial, professional, or personal.
+- Conflict of interest means that Authors submitting a paper must declare any potential conflicts of interest of any type: financial, nonfinancial, professional, or personal.

 - Conflicts of interest are those that could be considered or viewed as exerting an undue influence on the presentation, review, or publication of their work.

-Plagiarism detection (iThendicate)
+Plagiarism detection (iThenticate)

 In addition to making available this Publishing Ethics and Malpractice Resource Kit, the publisher is also active in other publishing ethics initiatives, internally and externally.
 The CrossRef Association is involved in a plagiarism software project called Crossref Similarity Check (Powered by Ithendicate).
 This link provides more information about this initiative.